wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 can be used to interact with the un-orchestrator.

-The un-orchestrator can either accept a NF-FG from a file, or from its REST interface (which features an embedded HTTP server).
+The un-orchestrator can either accept a NF-FG from a file, or from its REST interface thanks to its embedded HTTP server.
-Some examples are available in the 'config' folder.
+Some examples are available in the `config` folder.

 **WARNING: these commands are not valid if you use the NF-FG library defined in WP3.**